0branch/boron/doc/copr.md

 ========

 Copr is the **Co**mpile **Pr**ogram tool (pronounced as copper).
-It's a [Boron] script that provides a light-weight alternative to make (or cmake, xmake, etc.) for C/C++ projects.
+It's a [Boron] script that provides a simple alternative to make (or cmake, xmake, etc.) for C/C++ projects that need to be built on various operating systems.

 Copr reads a project file which declares what programs and libraries to build.
 From this a list of dependencies and commands to run is generated and cached.
+For an executable built from a single file it can look this this:

+    exe %hello [
+        sources [%main.c]
+    ]

 Unlike more complicated build systems it does not search the build environment trying to find compilers and/or libraries.
 These are kept under strict control of the user and configured via the project and target definition files.

 Installation